ArnaoutLab/sentropy/README.md

 D1Z: 1.55 elements
 H1Z: 0.44 nats
 ```
 Non-zero similarity between elements 1 and 2 reduces the overall entropy of the system relative to the [first example above](#vanilla-shannon-entropy), in which there was zero similarity between the two elements.
-This can be thought of as a reduction in diversity.
+This can be thought of as a reduction in diversity (whence the "D" in D-number).

 ## S-entropy with multiple measures and viewpoint parameters